“Bear one another’s burdens, and so fulfill the law of Christ”

 The “law of Christ” is love.
 This is a contrast to the legalists who want to revert to the Mosaic law.
 Paul says in effect, “If you legalists want to carry legal burdens, try the burden of Christ – love” (Galatians 5:14).

 “A new commandment I give to you, that you love one another; as I have loved you, that you also love one another.
 By this all will know that you are My disciples, if you have love for one another” (John 13:34-35)

 A believer that loves fallen Christians always has their best interest in view – their restoration.
 This is true love.
 Criticism is not love.
-Legalists love to legislate, but spiritual Christians loves his fallen brother and picks him up and carries him until his spirituality is restored.
+Legalists love to legislate, but spiritual Christians love his fallen brother and picks him up and carries him until his spirituality is restored.
 This operates the same way God deals with us – in grace.

 The word “fulfill” comes from two words: up and to fill.
-When we restore fallen Christians we fill up the love of Christ.
+When we restore fallen Christians, we fill up the love of Christ.
 We satisfy His demands.
 This is more than partial fulfillment of Christ’s standard.
 We make His love complete.